A BRIEF HISTORY OF ST ANDREWS, SCOTLAND

 ST ANDREWS IN THE MIDDLE AGES

 St Andrews is named after Scotland's patron saint.
 According to legend in the 8th century a Greek monk called St Rule or St Regulus brought some of the bones of St Andrew to Scotland.
 In the Middle Ages people flocked to visit his remains.
-In those days people believed they could gain favour with God by going on long journeys called Pilgrimages.
+In those days people believed they could gain favor with God by going on long journeys called Pilgrimages.
 The pilgrims spent money in the town of St Andrews and boosted its growth enormously.
 Of course, the relics may not have been real but people believed they were.

 Furthermore By the 10th century St Andrews was the headquarters of the Scottish church.
 St Rules Church was built overlooking a cliff in the early 12th century.
 Today only a tower remains.
 However about 1160 work was begun on erecting a cathedral.
 St Andrews Cathedral was not finally consecrated until 1318.
 The Cathedral was severely damaged by fire in the late 14th century.
 It was also damaged by a storm in 1409.